 To stay safe and secure, here’s what you should know:

-- Do not provide personal or financial details to anyone you do not know or trust over the phone, emails, texts messages. or on a not secure website.
+- Do not provide personal or financial details to anyone you do not know or trust over the phone, emails, texts messages, or on a not secure website.

 - Never give out any personal or financial details to an unrevised person or a website – use common sense, always!

 - Likewise, try to limit the personal information you share on social media.
-To a scammer, your full name, mobile number, date of birth, where you live can provide instant access to bank accounts.
+To a scammer, your full name, mobile number, date of birth, and where you live can provide instant access to bank accounts.